kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

 If it is specified, parameter values are taken from the configuration at that path and have priority over annotation values.
 The configuration of a specific task can also contain the `telemetry` section; its values override the common scheduler telemetry for that task.

+Scheduled methods must satisfy the following requirements:

+- The enclosing class must be a component in the [dependency graph](container.md), for example annotated with `@Component`.
+- The native scheduler method must have no arguments (the `Quartz` scheduler additionally allows an optional [JobExecutionContext](#job-context) argument).
+- The method return value is ignored.
+- In `Kotlin` the method must not be a `suspend` function.

+!!! warning "Interval is required"

+    `@ScheduleAtFixedRate` requires `period` and `@ScheduleWithFixedDelay` requires `delay`.
+    If neither the annotation attribute (its default is `0`) nor a `config` path providing the value is set, compilation fails with `Either period() or config() annotation parameter must be provided`.

 ### Dependency { #dependency }

 ===! ":fontawesome-brands-java: `Java`"